OxBellows/fhir-facade-prototype/README.md

 Local dev instructions:

-1. Install Node.js + NPM: https://www.npmjs.com/get-npm
+1. If not already installed, install Node.js + NPM: https://www.npmjs.com/get-npm

 2. Navigate to the project directory

-2. Run npm install to install dependencies
+2. Run `npm install` to install dependencies

-3. Run npm run start - it may take a moment for the server to run
+3. Run `npm run start` - it may take a moment for the server to run

 You can test the server by importing the Postman collection inside of /postman and using those requests while the server is running.